Singing tales of the glorious Mughal era, Badshahi Mosque Lahore – a wonder of Pakistan, serves as a landmark even after 351 years.

 A Glance at Badshahi Mosque History

-Located in the capital of Punjab, Lahore, the Badshahi Masjid has been the largest in the Islamic world, constructed in Mughals between the years 1671-1673 by the Mughal emperor Aurangzeb.
+Located in the capital of Punjab, Lahore, the Badshahi Masjid has been the largest in the Islamic world, constructed by the Mughals between the years 1671-1673 by the Mughal emperor Aurangzeb.

 Architecture and Design

-If you are enthralled and interested by architecture of historical buildings, Pakistan is the place where you can cater to your love for art and cultural inquisitiveness.
+If you are enthralled and interested in the architecture of historical buildings, Pakistan is the place where you can cater to your love for art and cultural inquisitiveness.

 The beautiful Badhshahi Mosque architecture puts forward a question who built Badshahi Mosque Lahore?